 Creativity is about seeing the light, connecting ideas.
 It’s about discovering solutions to problems and seeing the same thing in different shades and from different angles.
 Each of us believes in certain values and stereotypes – two things that might hold us back from being the creative person whom we want to be.

 When others around us tell us not to, we might hesitate to go after our creative ambitions.
 We hesitate to be a creative artist because it doesn’t sound like a practical venture.
-Graduating from university with a maths major in an Arts degree, my Chinese-Malaysian parents egged me to get a numbers-crunching job.
+Graduating from university with an Arts degree, my Chinese-Malaysian parents egged me to get a numbers-crunching job.
 Good pay, they said.
-And there’s creativity in maths and science too.

 The older we get, the more we depend on ourselves to make a living; others might depend on us too.
 There is the expectation in Chinese culture – stemming from Confucian ideals – that kids will take care of elderly parents when the time comes.
 Going down the creative path takes time, and there’s no guarantee we’ll succeed at what we love.
 There are only so many TV presenters, so many authors who sell millions of books, so many artists who make a living off their craft.